Create New Companies in Business Central

 On the Companies page, you can use the Copy action to create a second company based on the contents of an existing company.
 That's useful, for example, when you want to test a company without disrupting production data.

-This function cannot be used to take a backup of a company.
-Taking a company backup begins by exporting the database as a .bacpac file.
+Don't use the Copy action to take a backup of a company.
+To take a backup, start by exporting the database as a .bacpac file.
 For more information, see Exporting Databases in the development and administration help.

 Set up the company